J-Haze/Fakebook/README.md

 * Customize your profile
   * Upload a profile picture
   * Customize your bio, location, and occupaiton
-* Real time notification menu notify's you when someone has interacted with you
+* Real time notification menu notifies you when someone has interacted with you
 * RESTful API is versatile and accessible by any frontend.
 * User Authenticaiton:
   * Sign up as a new user